actions-marketplace-validations/ahmetgeymen_spectral-lint-action/README.md

 ## Input

-`file_path`: Argument references path of spec file on workspace
+`file_path`: Argument references path of spec file on workspace.
+(Optional)

+In case of absecence, the file named `openapi-spec.yml` is used by default

 ---